What’s more important for the process success — explaining why one should perform it or how exactly they can achieve it?

 Most often, policies include procedures.
 On the contrary, procedures are self-sufficient without policies.
 So how do you draw the line between these two?

-Here’s a simple breakdown of the key distinguishing features of policies and procedures.
+Here’s a simple breakdown of the key difference between policy and procedure.

 Do you really need both policies & procedures?